 What happens to the North and South poles if you break the magnet in half?
 Label the appropriate North and South ends for each half.
 What if you break each piece in half again?
 And again and again, until you get to what the Greek Atomists called 'the indivisible', or 'the atom'?
 Can each 'atom' act as a magnet?
-Use an arrow $\rightarrow$ to represent the magnetic dipole pair S-N. Sketch the atomic dipoles inside of your original, unbroken magnet.
+Use an arrow \rightarrow to represent the magnetic dipole pair S-N. Sketch the atomic dipoles inside of your original, unbroken magnet.

-- 2. For ferromagnetic materials, such as iron or steel, explain the difference on an atomic level between a momentary attraction and a more permanent magnetized state.
-(An example of a momentary attraction is getting a bit of iron to "stick" to a permanent magnet, with the iron bit then returning to a non-magnetic state when the permanent magnet is removed.
-An example of a permanent magnetized state is when a permanent magnet has been used to magnetize some iron, such that even when the original magnet is removed, the iron still acts a magnet with other metals.
-You can find more details in section 19.10 of the text) - 3.
-The diagram shows the cross section of a wire carrying conventional positive current towards us out of the plane of the paper.
-(You may ignore the earth's magnetic field) - a) By means of an arrow on the diagram, show the direction in which a compass would point if placed at location A and describe the rule you use to remember this effect. - b) Show the direction in which the compass would point at two other points of your own choosing. - 4.
-Two wires lie perpendicular to the plane of the paper, and equal electric currents pass through the paper in the directions shown.
-Point P is equidistant from the two wires. - a) Construct a vector diagram showing the direction of the resultant magnetic field at point P. Explain your reasoning. - b) If the currents in both wires were directed out of the plane of the page, show the field at point P.
+- 2. The magnetic field a distance 4.0 cm from a long straight current-carrying wire is 4.0×10^{-5} T. What is the current in the wire?
+What is the magnetic field at a distance of 15.0 cm from the wire? - 3.
+The diagram shows the cross section of a wire carrying conventional positive current toward us out the plane of the paper.
+(You may ignore the earth's magnetic field) - a) By means of an arrow on the diagram, show the direction in which a compass would point if placed at location A and describe the rule you use to remember this effect. - b) Show the direction in which the compass would point at two other points of your own choosing.

-5. Write "I checked my grades online".
-(Please, actually check them on webct.ucsd.edu.
-And if you have some problems then it would be better to solve them with your TAs during the last lab instead of emailing them during the finals week.)
+- a) Construct a vector diagram showing the direction of the resultant magnetic field at point P. Explain your reasoning. - b) If the currents in both wires were instead directed out of the plane of the page (towards us), show the field at point P.